For information regarding Conditional Acceptance, click here.

 Quarter Credits : 4

-This course provides managers with a comprehensive framework to understand and evaluate their ethical and legal responsibilities.
-It explores the constitutional foundation for laws and regulations impacting business decisions, including employment and civil rights laws, contracts, intellectual property, corporate governance, securities and financial transactions, and international law.
-This course examines key legal concepts and their application in business, focusing on contract law, employment regulations, business structures, and governmental oversight.
-Through case studies and legal analyses, this course develops ethical strategies for resolving business challenges and provides insights into how regulatory frameworks shape organizational decision-making.
+This course equips managers with a framework to navigate their ethical and legal responsibilities.
+It covers key legal concepts, including employment and civil rights laws, contracts, intellectual property, corporate governance, and international law.
+Through case studies and legal analysis, students develop ethical strategies and gain insights into how regulations influence business decisions.

 Quarter Credits : 4